jicb/learngit/readme.txt

-git has a mutable index called stage. git tracks changes of files. jcb is a pretty boy. jcb is not a girl.trust me.
+git has a mutable index called stage. git tracks changes of files. jcb is a pretty boy. jcb is not a girl.trust me.hehe